bridgecrew-perf6/API-deployment-8/README.md

 The required input from the user is either mandatory or optional.
 The mandatory fields must have the required inputs in the stipumated formats.
 All optional features, will have a default null value, which is translated as False or 0 by the prediction model.

 The steps of preprocessing the data include:
-Normalizing the category names to match the feature names of the training dataset.
+-Normalizing the category names to match the feature names of the training dataset to avoid conflicts.
-Ensuring all features have a value in the correct data types.
+-Ensuring all features have a value in the correct data types.

 <a name="pred"></a>
 ### 2.3.
 Fitting the Data